-- While there is no agreed upon definitive set of risk factors and no one methodology to apply these risk factors in determining the ML/TF risk rating of clients, as indicated in Appendix B, relevant factors can, generally speaking, be organised into three broad categories, which, in practice, are often inter-related, namely, client risk, country or geographic risk, and service, including delivery channel, risk. - 620.4.4 Factors that may indicate a higher level of client risk include: - (a) Indications that the client is attempting to obscure understanding of its business, ownership or the nature of its transactions - (b) Indications of certain transactions, structures, geographical locations, international activities, or other factors, that are not in keeping with the practice's understanding of the client's business or economic situation - (c) Client industries, sectors or categories where opportunities for ML/TF are particularly prevalent. - However, not all clients falling into such risk categories are necessarily high-risk clients.
+- 620.4.4 Factors that may indicate a higher level of client risk include: - (a) Indications that the client is attempting to obscure understanding of its business, ownership or the nature of its transactions - (b) Indications of certain transactions, structures, geographical locations, international activities, or other factors, that are not in keeping with the practices' understanding of the client's business or economic situation - (c) Client industries, sectors or categories where opportunities for ML/TF are particularly prevalent. - However, not all clients falling into such risk categories are necessarily high-risk clients.
 After adequate review, it may be determined that a particular client is pursuing a legitimate purpose.
-Provided the economic rationale for the structure and/or activities or transactions of a client can be made clear, if called upon to do so, a practice may be able to demonstrate that the client is carrying out legitimate operations for which there is a satisfactory explanation and non-criminal purpose. - As regards country or geographic risk, this, in conjunction with other risk factors, may provide useful information as to potential ML/TF risks.
-Clients may be judged to pose a higher than normal risk where they, or their source or destination of funds, are located in a country that is, e.g., subject to sanctions, identified by the FATF, or other credible sources, as lacking an appropriate AML/CFT regime, or identified by credible sources as having significant level of corruption or providing support to terrorists or terrorist activities. - A balanced and common sense approach should be adopted with regard to clients connected with jurisdictions which do not, or which insufficiently, apply the FATF recommendations (see paragraphs 620.12.22-620.12.25).
+Provided the economic rationale for the structure and/or activities or transactions of a client can be made clear, if called upon to do so, practices may be able to demonstrate that the client is carrying out legitimate operations for which there is a satisfactory explanation and non-criminal purpose. - As regards country or geographic risk, this, in conjunction with other risk factors, may provide useful information as to potential ML/TF risks.
+Clients may be judged to pose a higher than normal risk where they, or their source or destination of funds, are located in a country that is, e.g., subject to sanctions, identified by the FATF, or other credible sources, as lacking an appropriate AML/CFT regime, or identified by credible sources as having significant level of corruption or providing support to terrorists or terrorist activities. - A balanced and common sense approach should be adopted with regard to clients connected with jurisdictions which do not, or which insufficiently, apply the FATF recommendations (see paragraphs 620.12.27-620.12.29).
 While extra care may be justified in such cases, it is not a requirement to refuse to do any business with such clients or automatically to classify them as high risk and subject them to an EDD process.
 Rather, practices should weigh all the circumstances of the particular situation and assess whether there is a higher than normal risk of ML/TF.